P3Ambiental/docs/guides_and_standards/design.md

 ## Form Fields

 * Give them rounded corners
-* A field should take up 80% of screen.
+* A field should take up 80% of screen width.